 Unlike traditional 401(k) plans, where employees make pretax contributions and, after retirement, pay income taxes on all distributions, Roth 401(k) contributions are made with after-tax dollars.
 Funds in the plan grow tax-free, and on retirement no taxes are owed on any distributions.

 Previously, converting funds from a pretax to a Roth 401(k) account was limited to money that was already “distributable” without penalty from the pretax plan—typically when an employee reached age 59½ or terminated employment, unless the plan otherwise allowed in-service distributions.

-The American Tax Payer Relief Act—the “fiscal cliff” deal enacted in January 2013—includes a provision that “opens the door for employers to allow expanded in-plan conversions, but it’s not a requirement,” said Patti Balthazor Bjork, retirement research director at Aon Hewitt, in a media release.
+The American Tax Payer Relief Act—the “fiscal cliff” deal enacted in January 2013—includes a provision that “opens the door for employers to allow expanded in-plan conversions, but it’s not a requirement,” said Patti Balthazor Bjork, retirement research director at Aon Hewitt.
 “However, it makes the Roth conversions more attractive for employees, so there will likely be increased interest and incentive for employers to offer them.”